prometheus/prometheus/docs/configuration/configuration.md

 In those cases, you can use the [relabel](#relabel_config) feature to replace the special `__address__` label.

-The Consul API only has basic support for filtering nodes (currently by node metadata and tag).
-Any additional filtering must be done using [relabel](#relabel_config) but might be slightly less efficient.
+The [relabeling phase](#relabel_config) is the preferred and more powerful way to filter services or nodes for a service based on arbitrary labels.
+For users with thousands of services it can be more efficient to use the Consul API directly which has basic support for filtering nodes (currently by node metadata and tag).

 ### `<dns_sd_config>`